-(PWC reports 70%) That’s largely because most small businesses don’t have a data security strategy in place.
+(PWC reports 70% of small businesses have closed after a breach) That’s largely because most small businesses don’t have a data security strategy in place.

 How can you prevent data security breaches?

-Understand how these breaches happen and what you can do to avoid them happening to your small business.
+Understand how data security breaches happen and what you can do to avoid them happening to your small business.

 An otherwise good employee may inadvertently post sensitive data to a social media site or in an email by accident.
 They may not realize that:

-- Data can be easily extracted from QR code or bar code.
+- Data can be easily extracted from QR codes or bar codes

 - They need someone’s permission to post (pictures of clients or client names)

 Fix: Clearly mark sensitive/confidential documents.
 Create policies about social media sharing.